junxit/us-congress-bills-112/metadata.md

 - 2011-04-01 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H2236)
 - 2011-04-01 — The previous question was ordered pursuant to the rule. (consideration: CR H2235)
 - 2011-04-04 — Received in the Senate.
+- 2011-04-07 — Measure laid before Senate by unanimous consent. (consideration: CR S2285)
+- 2011-04-07 — Passed Senate with an amendment by Unanimous Consent.
+- 2011-04-07 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2011-04-07 — See also S. 223.
+- 2011-04-07 — Senate insists on its amendment, asks for a conference, appoints conferees Rockefeller; Boxer; Nelson FL; Cantwell; Hutchison; Ensign; DeMint. (consideration: CR S2285)
+- 2011-04-07 — Senate requests a conference.
+Appoints conferees.
+Baucus; Hatch. from the Committee on Finance.
+- 2011-04-07 — Senate struck all after the Enacting Clause and substituted the language of S. 223 amended, pursuant to the order of 2/17/2011.
+- 2011-04-08 — Message on Senate action sent to the House.
+- 2011-05-03 — Senator(s) Ensign removed as conferee(s).
+- 2011-05-05 — Senate appointed conferee(s) Isakson.
+- 2011-05-09 — Message on Senate action sent to the House.
+- 2012-01-31 — Conference committee actions: Conference held.
+- 2012-01-31 — Conference held.
+- 2012-01-31 — Mr. Cravaack asked unanimous consent that the House disagree to the Senate amendment, and agree to a conference. (consideration: CR H192)
+- 2012-01-31 — On motion that the House disagree to the Senate amendment, and agree to a conference.
+Agreed to without objection. (consideration: CR H192)
+- 2012-01-31 — The Speaker appointed conferees - from the Committee on Science, Space, and Technology for consideration of secs.
+102, 105, 201, 202, 204, 208, 209, 212, 220, 321, 324, 326, 812, title X and title XIII of the House bill and secs.
+102, 103, 106, 216, 301, 302, 309, 320, 327, title VI, and sec.
+732 of the Senate amendment, and modifications committed to conference: Hall, Palazzo, and Johnson, E. B. (consideration: CR H192)
+- 2012-01-31 — The Speaker appointed conferees - from the Committee on Transportation and Infrastructure for consideration of the House bill and the Senate amendment, and modifications committed to conference: Mica, Petri, Duncan (TN), Graves (MO), Shuster, Schmidt, Cravaack, Rahall, DeFazio, Costello, Boswell, and Carnahan. (consideration: CR H192)
+- 2012-01-31 — The Speaker appointed conferees - from the Committee on Ways and Means for consideration of title XI of the House bill and titles VIII and XI of the Senate amendment, and modifications committed to conference: Camp, Tiberi, and Levin. (consideration: CR H192)
+- 2012-02-01 — Conferees agreed to file conference report.
+- 2012-02-01 — Conference committee actions: Conferees agreed to file conference report.
+- 2012-02-01 — Conference report H. Rept.
+112-381 filed. (text of conference report: CR H230-304)
+- 2012-02-01 — Conference report filed: Conference report H. Rept.
+112-381 filed.(text of conference report: CR H230-304)
+- 2012-02-01 — Rules Committee Resolution H. Res.
+533 Reported to House.
+Rule provides for consideration of the conference report to H.R.
+658. The resolution waives all points of order against the conference report and against its consideration.
+The conference report shall be considered as read and shall be debatable for not to exceed one hour.
+- 2012-02-03 — Conference report agreed to in House: On agreeing to the conference report Agreed to by the Yeas and Nays: 248 - 169 (Roll no. 33).
+- 2012-02-03 — DEBATE - The House proceeded with one hour of debate on the conference report to accompany H.R.
+658.
+- 2012-02-03 — Motions to reconsider laid on the table Agreed to without objection.
+- 2012-02-03 — Mr. Mica brought up conference report H. Rept.
+112-381 for consideration under the provisions of H. Res.
+533. (consideration: CR H447-456)
+- 2012-02-03 — On agreeing to the conference report Agreed to by the Yeas and Nays: 248 - 169 (Roll no. 33).
+- 2012-02-03 — POSTPONED PROCEEDINGS - At the conclusion of debate on the conference report to H.R.
+658, the Chair put the question on agreeing to the conference report and by voice vote, announced that the ayes had prevailed.
+Mr. Petri demanded the yeas and nays and the Chair postponed further proceedings on the question of agreeing to the conference report until later in the legislative day.
+- 2012-02-03 — Rule H. Res.
+533 passed House.
+- 2012-02-03 — The House proceeded to consider the conference report H.Rept.
+112-381 as unfinished business. (consideration: CR H459)
+- 2012-02-03 — The previous question was ordered pursuant to the rule. (consideration: CR H456)
+- 2012-02-06 — Conference papers: Senate report and manager's statement and message on House action held at the desk in Senate.
+- 2012-02-06 — Conference report agreed to in Senate: Senate agreed to conference report by Yea-Nay Vote.
+75 - 20.
+Record Vote Number: 15.(consideration: CR S343-344)
+- 2012-02-06 — Conference report considered in Senate. (consideration: CR S333-344)
+- 2012-02-06 — Having achieved 60 votes in the affirmative, the conference report was agreed to.
+- 2012-02-06 — Message on Senate action sent to the House.
+- 2012-02-06 — Senate agreed to conference report by Yea-Nay Vote.
+75 - 20.
+Record Vote Number: 15. (consideration: CR S343-344)
+- 2012-02-08 — Presented to President.
+- 2012-02-08 — Presented to President.
+- 2012-02-14 — Became Public Law No: 112-95.
+- 2012-02-14 — Became Public Law No: 112-95.
+- 2012-02-14 — Signed by President.
+- 2012-02-14 — Signed by President.